howtocodeit/article-md/guides/the-ultimate-guide-to-rust-newtypes.md

 Instead of running validations on data that may or may not be valid when it's already inside the core of your application, require your business logic to accept only data that has been parsed into an acceptable representation.

 ---info
-**"Parse, don't validate"
+"Parse, don't validate"

-This phrase was made famous in software engineering circles by [Alexis King's blog post](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/) of the same name.
+## This phrase was made famous in software engineering circles by [Alexis King's blog post](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/) of the same name.
 It's one of the all-time great pieces of writing on type-driven design.
----

 First, let's pull our email address validation code out of the business function it was cluttering.
 From this point onwards, I'll be giving code only for `EmailAddress` – I've left the implementation of `Password` as an [exercise](#exercises).